What Is NTFS? A Great Substitute For FAT

 NTFS vs FAT

-FAT is also called File Allocation Table.
-It is a file system for personal computers.
-It allows data interchange between disparate systems.
-When data increases in disk drive capacity, three major FAT file system format are required: FAT12, FAT16, and FAT32.
-Nowadays, FAT file systems are still commonly found on floppy disks, modules, and so on.
-However, with the development of technology, FAT is no longer the default file system for Microsoft Windows computers.
+FAT, also known as File Allocation Table, is a file system for personal computers that enables data interchange between different systems.
+As data storage capacity increased, three major FAT file system formats were developed: FAT12, FAT16, and FAT32.
+Although FAT file systems are still commonly found on floppy disks and other storage modules, they are no longer the default file system for Microsoft Windows computers due to advancements in technology.

 There are some differences between FAT and NTFS.
 Given some functional flaws of FAT, NTFS comes out to improve the performance of the original file system.
 But you don't need to worry about how to transfer FAT to NTFS, Windows can convert FAT12/16/32 into NTFS without the need to rewrite all files.